oshertidhar/FECG/README.md

 # Branches
 1. OldModel - without injection of TECG
+2. TrainSim:
-2. Model Pre-Training on Simulated Data
+   Model Pre-Training on Simulated Data
+4. TrainReal:
-3. Model Fine-Tune Training on Real-World Data
+   Model Fine-Tune Training on Real-World Data

 ## How to run
 1. FromDat2Mat.py